restarteco/backend-ci/README.md

  - improve doc
  - make it more configurable
- - middle finger is to agressive ?
+ - middle finger is to agressive ? replace with unicorn ?